Leixb/yeelight/README.md

 The usage is quite straight forward, you can use the built-in bulb discovery method to locate the Bulbs and connect to them.
 You can also connect directly if you know the address beforehand.
-Once connected to the Bulb you can call the various methods to change it's status.
+Once connected to the Bulb you can call the various methods to change its status.

 ### Bulb